About Coastal Wetlands

 - Why are coastal wetlands being lost?

 Wetland types found in coastal watersheds include salt marshes, bottomland hardwood swamps, fresh marshes, mangrove swamps, and shrubby depressions known in the southeast United States as "pocosins."
 Coastal wetlands cover about 40 million acres and make up 38 percent of the total wetland acreage in the conterminous United States.
-81 percent of coastal wetlands in the conterminous United States are located in the southeast.
+Eighty-one percent of coastal wetlands in the conterminous United States are located in the southeast.

 The diagram to the right illustrates the range of wetlands which can be found in a coastal watershed.
 These wetlands can be tidal or non-tidal, and freshwater or saltwater.

-As seen on the map (left), coastal watersheds can extend many miles inland from the coast.
+As seen on the map (above), coastal watersheds can extend many miles inland from the coast.
 The extent and condition of wetlands within a coastal watershed is both dependent on and influences the health of the surrounding watershed.
 Wetlands in coastal watersheds are experiencing disproportionate losses compared to wetlands in the rest of the country, making them particularly important areas for protection.

 Why are coastal wetlands important?